-2.2.
-Imamura's "rigorous definition of neutrosophic logic" is wrong.
+2.2 Imamura's "rigorous definition of neutrosophic logic" is wrong.

 Let K be a nonarchimedean ordered field.
+The ordered field K is called nonarchimedean if it has nonzero infinitesimals.

-He defined, for $x, y \in K$, x and y are said to be infinitely close (denoted by $x \approx y$) if x-y is infinitesimal.
-Then x is roughly smaller than y (denoted as x < y) if x < y or $x \approx y$.
+He defined, for $x, y \in K$ , x and y are said to be infinitely close (denoted by $x \approx y$ ) if x-y is infinitesimal.
+Then x is roughly smaller than y (denoted as x < y) if x < y or $x \approx y$ .